 - Be understanding.
 The City is doing its best to provide you with the service you need.

-Snow Route Map (PDF file) - Download a map of designated Snow Routes.
+Snow Route Map (PDF file) - Map showing designated Snow Routes.

 City plowed parking (PDF file) - Map of city-owned parking lots plowed by city forces.